accso/java9-jigsaw-examples/README.md

 # Changelog

 ### Migration to final Eclipse 4.7.3 Oxygen.3
-Eclipse 4.7.3 Oxygen.3 as of March 2018 has been tested, all start*.sh scripts have hence be renamed.
+- Eclipse 4.7.3 Oxygen.3 as of March 2018 has been tested, all start*.sh scripts have hence be renamed.
 Eclipse 4.7.1a Oxygen.1a should still work (despite the script name).
 Note that Eclipse only works with JDK9: Though Eclipse can be started with JDK10, one then sees compile errors when compiling the examples in Eclipse.
+- !!!
+Note that Eclipse 4.7.1a Oxygen.1a still works fine with all examples.

 ### Migration to final JDK 10 (Release)
 - Migrated examples to Java 10 2018-03-20, Java(TM) SE Runtime Environment 18.3 (build 10+46)
-- All works fine except the `example_spring-hibernate` because of a compile problem.
+- <span style="color:red">All works fine except the `example_spring-hibernate` because of a compile problem.
 See [`readme.md`](https://github.com/accso/java9-jigsaw-examples/blob/master/jigsaw-examples/example_spring-hibernate/readme.md) there for details.
-Needs probably Maven/Plugin updates, to be done soon
+Needs probably Maven/Plugin updates, to be done soon.</span>
+- !!!
+Note that JDK 9 (like 9.0.4) still works fine with all examples.

 ### Migration to JDK 10+43 (OpenJDK) (Release)
 - Gradle needed an update to 4.6 as the JDK 10 class format could not be read with Gradle 4.2.1 (see also [here](https://github.com/gradle/gradle/issues/3770)).